P.F. Candle Co.

 - Refrain from burning candles longer than 3 hours at a time, and never burn a candle when there is less than 1cm of wax at the base.

 - Never leave a candle burning unattended or within reach of drafts, pets, or small children.

 - Candle jar will be hot after burning, so allow the wax to cool completely before handling

-- Once the flame is extinguished make sure the wick is upright and centered.
+- Once the flame is extinguished make sure the wick is upright and centred.

 How to use P.F.
 Candle Co. diffusers

 - Place the sticks (reeds) that came with your diffuser into the bottle to absorb the fragrance oil.

 - Once in a while flip the sticks so that the “dry” end is now closest to the bottle and the saturated end is in the air.

 - Let your reed diffuser’s fragrance naturally permeate your space.
 The diffuser oil will continue to evaporate into the air, creating a long-lasting luxurious scent.

 - Keep away from direct sunlight or other heat sources that may prematurely dry reeds